Psionica/psionica.github.io/docs/workshop/dual.md

 If one's purpose is to develop a large body of knowledge, then one should actively seek out, learn from, and publish work.
 This would presumably lead to a positive feedback loop of more knowledge being gained, helping the individual maximize their contribution.
 However, the incentive for creation and creation of knowledge is also plagued by censorship, limiting the flow of knowledge.
 A good alternative is open access, enabling anyone to search through one's work for useful insights.
 The creation of commonsense through machine learning...

 ## Workflows
+Your Dual can naturally enable a wide variety of workflows as part of your knowledge work.
+An early selection is included below.

+### Computer-Aided Incremental Reading
+{: .no_toc}
+When learning about a new concept, an effective way to internalize it is to densely associate it with previous concepts.
+When creating a note, you can ask your Dual to look for previous related entries, aiding you in your weaving process.
+What's more, the fuzzy nature of fluid search makes it so that even if you had absolutely no previous notes about the new topic, you can still find losely related notes which might be useful.
+Your Dual helps you optimally build on previous knowledge by minimizing semantic distances.

+### Computer-Aided Incremental Writing
+{: .no_toc}
+When revisiting previous notes, you might seek to integrate new perspectives, arguments, and applications in your entries.
+You can ask your Dual to look for examples, parallels, and evidence, and it will sift through thousands of your notes in several seconds, offering you the most relevant candidates.
+Using the search results, you can then thoughtfully integrate the notes you find suitable through dense linking.

+### Computer-Aided Brainstorming
+{: .no_toc}
+When tackling big questions or tough problems, throw your Dual into the mix as a brainstorming partner and wait for the surprising nuggets it inevitably comes up with.
+Even if it's fine-tuned to approximate your way of thinking, its sampled responses are configured to be different every time, meaning that it's virtually impossible for it to get stuck in a rut.
+It's similar enough to be relatable, yet different enough to be useful.[^9]

 ## Further Steps
 ### Hosted inference
 {: .no_toc}
 What if you wanted others to interact with your Dual?
 Perhaps your research collaborators, team members, or just anyone browsing through your public notes.
-We're working on making this a reality through an option to host the essence in the cloud.
+We're working on making this a reality through an option to host your Dual in the cloud.

 ### More features
 {: .no_toc}
 There are plenty of other language models out there waiting to make themselves useful in your second brain.
-The three features described above merely scratch the surface of how natural language processing can reshape knowledge work.
+The three features described above merely scratch the surface of how natural language processing can reshape knowledge work in such a propositional context.

 ### Better support
 {: .no_toc}